BHelpful/Mr-Engineer/README.md

 # Mr-Engineer
-Personal Discord bot for own personal server
+A Discord bot filled with useful functions to make the Discord server experience smoother and more fun 😄